mackdelany/forest-inventory/README.md

 ### I'd use Machine Learning to estimate the carbon stock of each forest

 Easier said than done this one! ;)

----

-Was there anything I missed?
-An obvious mistake I made?
-I'd love to hear if so!

----

-And some more points I realized I should have included while thinking about it over the weekend....

 ### I would have written more tests